 The most famous building in a city famous for its buildings, the Empire State Building is a quintessential symbol of New York and has become an icon to the world.
 The Empire State Building is a 102-story art deco skyscraper located at the intersection of Fifth Avenue and West 34th Street in New York City.
 It stood as the world's tallest building for more than forty years, from its completion in 1931, until the World Trade Center's North Tower was completed in 1972.
 Tragically, following the destruction of the World Trade Center in 2001, the Empire State Building regained the title of New York's tallest building until 2014 and the completion of One World Trade Center.
-Nineteen years later, with the completion of several new towers, the Empire State Building is again the second tallest in New York and the fourth tallest in the America's.
-In addition to OWTC, it is surpassed only by the Willis (formerly Sears) Tower, and the Trump International Hotel and Tower both of which are located in Chicago.
+Nineteen years later, with the completion of several new towers, the Empire State Building is now the fourth tallest in New York and the sixth tallest in the America's.

 The Empire State Building was selected in 1955 by the American Society of Civil Engineers as one of the seven greatest engineering achievements in America's history, and has been billed as the Eighth Wonder of the World.
 In 1981, it was designated as a New York City landmark fulfilling all of the qualifications for designation - it has special historical, cultural and aesthetic value, and is an important part of New York's historical and architectural heritage.
 In 1986, it was also designated as a National Historic Landmark, and in 2007, it ranked number one on the List of America's Favorite Architecture according to the AIA.

 The Empire State Building has appeared in about ninety movies, undoubtedly the most famous being King Kong.
 After scaling the building with his blonde love interest, King Kong is shot off the side of the building by a squadron of combat planes, but not before he gently places the hysterically screaming blonde on the rooftop platform.